pkenil96/ShoppingHub/DesignDocument.md

     2) Send notifications to users when OrderStatus changes

 Other Features
-    1. Buyer: Every information except the id should be encrypted
+    1. Buyer: Every information about the buyer except the id should be encrypted
-    2.
+    2. Seller: Every information about the seller except the id and produts should be encrypted

 Implementation Details

 ***Classes, Interfaces, Enum***

 Product (Class)

 * Attributes
   -name
   -productId